 Women’s Peacebuilding Leadership Program

-- A graduate certificate from the internationally known Center for Justice and Peacebuilding at EMU
+- A graduate, undergraduate, or training certificate in peacebuilding leadership from the Center for Justice and Peacebuilding at Eastern Mennonite University

 The Women’s Peacebuilding Leadership Program educates women in conflict analysis, prevention, and transformation through classes that focus on practice-based methodologies.
-Both the class work, and in particular the mentored practice, assist women in integrating globally-based theories, analytical methodologies, and practice skills with traditional understandings and practice in order to develop processes that will work with the root causes of conflict to transform present relationships and structures.
+Contextualized content and real-world examples experienced in the classroom are bolstered by mentored practice in the field.
+Through these components participants integrate content and practice with the end goal of transforming relationships and structures in ways that address the root causes of conflict at both local and global levels.

 This cohort-based program brings together women peacebuilding practitioners from specific geographic regions of the world to learn together over a two-year period at EMU and in their own communities.
-During this time, the women:
+During this time, participants:

-- Learn new skills and knowledge in peacebuilding and leadership by completing the graduate certificate program in women’s leadership.
+- Learn new skills and knowledge in peacebuilding and leadership by completing coursework for a certificate in peacebuilding leadership.

-- Apply these skills and learnings in their home institutions and communities, receiving assistance and coaching from experienced peacebuilding practitioners
+- Apply these skills and learnings in their home organizations and communities, receiving support and coaching from personal mentors.

-- Develop increased capacity to design, implement, and influence peacebuilding processes at all levels of society.
+- Develop increased capacity to design, implement, and influence peacebuilding processes and interventions at all levels of society.

 The program includes:

-- Three courses taken at the Summer Peacebuilding Institute at EMU in May and June of the year the cohort begins, including development of an individual strategic work plan.
+- Three courses and a research period taken at the Summer Peacebuilding Institute at EMU in May and June, including development of individual strategic work plans.

-- Two additional courses and a synthesis and graduation gathering within the geographic region over an 18-month period.
+- Two additional courses a year later and a synthesis and graduation gathering within the geographic region after the 18-month program comes to a close.